 Showing Paywalls

-At the heart of Superwall’s SDK lies Superwall.shared.register(event:params:handler:feature:)
+At the heart of Superwall’s SDK lies Superwall.shared.register(placement:params:handler:feature:)

 .